Man accused of punching Hawaiian Airlines flight attendant was hearing voices, prosecutors say - NewsBreak

 “If you have drug use or alcohol use that has affected your mental state of mind long-term, that is an issue,” Silvert added.

-In addition to assault, Sloan is also charged with interference with a flight crew — a misdemeanor — that carries a one-year sentence.
+In addition to assault, Sloan is also charged with interference with a flight crew — a misdemeanor — that carries a one year sentence.
 Sloan is scheduled for a preliminary hearing on Monday, Oct.
-11.Passenger on JetBlue flight tried to storm cockpit, choke flight attendant with necktie, FBI says
+11.Passenger on JetBlue flight tried to storm cockpit, choke flight attendant with necktie

 The Federal Aviation Administration (FAA) said in September that reports of unruly passengers were still coming in at twice the rate they were reported at the end of 2020.
 Since January 2021, the agency has received reports of at least 4,498 such incidents , the majority of which involve passengers refusing to comply with mask mandates.